 Drive the Icefields Parkway

-Wake up at Lake Louise, enjoy a coffee with views and head out for a road trip on the Icefields Parkway.
+Wake up early at Lake Louise and enjoy sunrise, have a coffee with views, and then get ready to head out for a road trip on the Icefields Parkway.
 The Icefields Parkway is one of the most beautiful road trips you can take in the entire world.

 The Icefields Parkway (Highway 93 North) connects Lake Louise with Jasper in Jasper National Park.
 The drive itself is stunning, but there are so many pull-offs along the way.
 Bow Lake, Peyto Lake, and Herbert Lake are just to name a few.
-Make sure to hit these places.
+I won’t break down every single stop to make here, as there are so many.
+Instead, I’ve created a full Icefields Parkway guide.
+It’s important to note that this drive will take you the entire day, and you still won’t hit all the stops (hence why we say wake up early)!

 Swing By Bow Lake

 You can’t miss Bow Lake on your way up the Icefields Parkway.
-It’s a huge lake, and you’ll see many people stopped here admiring the view.
+It’s a huge lake, and many people stop here to admire the view.

 This is one of the best places to enjoy the water if you have a stand-up paddleboard, canoe, or kayak.
-Note that there is no where to rent these watercrafts, so you’ll either have to have your own or rent one for your trip to Banff if you have a rental car.
-Radventures offers daily stand up paddleboard rentals.
+Note that there is nowhere to rent these watercraft along the Icefields Parkway, so you’ll either have to have your own or rent one for your trip to Banff if you have a rental car.
+Banff Canoe Club and Radventures offer daily stand-up paddleboard rentals.
 Or if you think you would like to paddle on all the lakes in the Rockies on your trip, we recommend buying a stand up paddleboard.

 Take in the Views at Peyto Lake

-Around the 130 km mark (from Lake Louise) you’ll get to the Columbia Icefield Glacier Discovery Centre.
-It’s here you can step inside, use the restrooms, have lunch, and embark on an excursions.
+Around the 130 km mark from Lake Louise, you’ll reach the Columbia Icefield Glacier Discovery Centre.
+Here, you can step inside, use the restrooms, have lunch, and embark on an excursion.

 Athabasca Glacier is a popular place to stop along the Icefields Parkway.
-You can see Mount Athabasca here and even walk on Athabasca Glacier or enjoy the Ice Explorer vehicle experience if that interests you!
+You can see Mount Athabasca here and even walk on Athabasca Glacier with a tour.
+Most visitors book the Columbia Icefield Adventure Tour, which combines the Ice Explorer vehicle experience and Columbia Icefield Skywalk!

 Columbia Icefield Skywalk

-If you’re already at Athabasca Glacier, you may as well continue a couple of kilometers down the road to the Glacier Skywalk.
-Here you can step out on a cliff edge walk, see the glaciers around you, and have views of the Sunwapta Valley.
+If you’re already at Athabasca Glacier, you may as well enjoy an experience just a couple of kilometers down the road to the Glacier Skywalk.
+Here, you can step out on a cliff-edge walk, see the glaciers around you, and enjoy views of the Sunwapta Valley.

 The Columbia Icefield Skywalk has views of wildlife, waterfalls, and fossils.
 It’s a fun, family-friendly thing to do in Banff.
-However, in my opinion, you can get the same experience by going on a beautiful hike in Banff National Park for free.
+However, in my opinion, you can get the same experience for free by going on a beautiful hike in Banff National Park.

-If you’re an avid outdoor person and hiker, the Skywalk can feel like a lame way to waste $35.
-However if you have never experienced walking on glass descending down to a valley floor, it may be an exhilarating experience.
+If you’re an avid outdoor person and hiker, the Skywalk can feel like a lame way to waste money.
+However, if you have never experienced walking on glass and descending down a valley floor, it may be an exhilarating experience.

 Continue to Jasper

 The views continue, though, and the drive is just as stunning.
-A few of the best stops ahead of you include Tangle Creek Falls, Athabasca Falls, and Sunwapta Falls!
-After visiting continue on to Jasper Town and relax here for the night.
+A few of the best stops ahead of you include Tangle Creek Falls, Athabasca Falls, Sunwapta Falls, and Horseshoe Lake.
+After visiting, continue on to Jasper Town and relax here for the night.

 - Explore Downtown Jasper